'I see!', said the blind carpenter, as he picked up his hammer and saw. - William Shakespeare, MacBeth

 [access count]

-The objective of this course is to give graduate-level students an overview of the analytical methods used in the development of and the application of water quality models to stream and river systems, lake and reservoir systems, and estuaries and ocean outfall systems.
+The objective of this course is to provide graduate-level students an overview of the analytical theory and methods used in surface water quality modeling at the system level.

 Syllabus